 Open 24 hours with tennis courts, pickleball courts, and basketball courts available with views all around.
 Lots of seating for guests or fans and a tennis pro is available for lessons.

-Just a few steps away from the hotel building and staffed with attendants for top level service.
+Just a few steps away from the hotel building and staffed with attendants for top-level service.
 Towels, water, and scented washcloths were stocked and on hand for guests.

-I swung by in the middle of the day and it was quite empty except for one die hard on the elliptical machine.
-Air conditioned, spotless, and when you grabbed a cool towel from the fridge the eucalyptus scent was heaven.
+I swung by in the middle of the day and it was quite empty except for one die-hard on the elliptical machine.
+Air-conditioned, spotless, and when you grabbed a cool towel from the fridge the eucalyptus scent was heaven.

 If you are looking for the highest level of service on the island of Oahu along with an exclusive resort feel then the Four Season Oahu at Ko Olina is my number one recommendation.
+If you are a golfer, I am not, then the Ko Olina Golf Club will be a dream come true for you, it’s steps away.

-I can’t wait to visit again and will definitely give Mina’s Fish House a try on the next go round.
+I can’t wait to visit again and will definitely give Mina’s Fish House a try on the next go-round.